-However, consistent injury problems have prevented the defender from living up to the hype that surrounded his signing.
-Bailly has only managed to record 70 league appearances in six seasons – his best tally of 25 coming in the 2016-17 campaign.
+However, consistent injury problems prevented the defender from living up to the hype that surrounded his signing.
+Bailly only managed to record 70 league appearances in six seasons – his best tally of 25 coming in the 2016-17 campaign.

 Arriving from Borussia Dortmund, the Armenia international’s incredible partnership with Pierre-Emerick Aubameyang in Germany meant supporters were rightly excited about his arrival.

 But despite being the man to bring Mkhitaryan to Old Trafford, it quickly became clear Mourinho favoured others in forward positions – players who perhaps had a greater appetite to sacrifice their attacking game to defend.

 The winger accumulated 24 goal contributions in 63 matches before he departed for Premier League rivals Arsenal in a swap deal involving Alexis Sanchez in January 2018.
 But Mkhitaryan did win the League Cup and Europa League in his one and only full season, which shouldn’t go unmentioned.